 It is also important to understand the two types of bankruptcy.
 The two most common bankruptcies are Chapter 7 bankruptcy – which is where the slate is wiped clean and you no longer have those debts – and Chapter 13 – you are still paying your creditors back but maybe at a reduced rate and for usually five years, Moore says.

 There are multiple options available to those looking for a mortgage after bankruptcy.
-The waiting times for each loan depends on whether someone files for Chapter 7 or Chapter 13 bankruptcy.
+The waiting times for each loan depend on whether someone files for Chapter 7 or Chapter 13 bankruptcy.

 Here are the waiting periods for certain mortgages after a discharge of bankruptcy (this is not the filing date but the date that the judge discharges you from your debt):